FZJ-INM1-BDA/siibra-python/README.rst

     **Note:** *``siibra-python`` is still in development.
 While care is taken that it works reliably, its API is not yet stable and you may still encounter bugs when using it.*

-``siibra`` provides structured acccess to parcellation schemes in different brain reference spaces, including volumetric reference templates at  macroscopic and microscopic resolutions as well as surface representations.
+``siibra`` provides structured access to parcellation schemes in different brain reference spaces, including volumetric reference templates at  macroscopic and microscopic resolutions as well as surface representations.
 It supports both discretely labelled and statistical (probabilistic) parcellation maps, which can be used to assign brain regions to spatial locations and image signals, to retrieve region-specific neuroscience datasets from multiple online repositories, and to sample information from high-resolution image data.
 The datasets anchored to brain regions address features of molecular, cellular and architecture as well as connectivity, and are complemented with live queries to external repositories as well as dynamic extraction from "big" image volumes such as the 20 micrometer BigBrain model.